 6. Templates for Pages

-Templates for Pages is this extremely simple tool that is useful for people who have to create a lot of documentations and presentations and are looking to create good looking documents.
+Templates for Pages is this extremely simple tool that is useful for people who have to create a lot of documentation and presentations and are looking to create good-looking documents.

 Read 4 Me is exactly what it sounds like.
 The application reads out your documents to you and can be a great alternative to spell check or even study.
 It also acts as a text editor where you can write and save documents.
 This is a great tool for writers who can listen to their work and catch the errors in their writing instead of reading through the content again and again.
 If you are writing an essay or a thesis for college, this tool can save you from reading again and again.